 Watanabe: As far as fantasy goes, or as far as connecting a fabricated world with the real one goes, many writers have presented different methodologies.
 For instance, in the works of Haruki Murakami, you’ll often have things like “passing through walls”.
 In my case, working here allows me to come up with these things fairly smoothly.

-–Habu-san earlier said that “there are some short stories that take place in the building itself”, but it also seems to be useful for your writing activities.
+–Habu-san earlier said that “there are some interesting things that have also happened in the building itself”, which seems to be useful for your writing activities.

-Watanabe: It might just be a rumor I’ve heard, but they say the rooftop is full of wild creatures, and that people who live upstairs have been going ahead and remodeling the veranda so that they can build a river and forest there.
-After that, they’re going to get three guest rooms out of it, and there are people who have been to the movie theater there (laughs).
+Watanabe: I’ve only heard rumors of this, but they say the rooftop is full of wild creatures, and that people who live upstairs have been going ahead and remodeling the veranda so that they can make little rivers and forests there.
+Also, there were people who blew out three rooms and made a movie theater out of it (laughs).

-Watanabe: There’s a lot of things I could say about the short stories, but it’s said that if you go underground in the middle of the night, you can hear the gong of a bell.
+Watanabe: There’s a lot of things I could say about those kinds of anecdotes, but it’s said that if you go underground in the middle of the night, you can hear the gong of a bell.
 There ended up being a sort of urban legend about the underground of the Broadway being like a temple, but when they looked into it, the bell sound turned out to be an outbreak of bell cricket cries.

 –Bell crickets, as in those bell crickets?
 You wouldn’t normally hear the sound of a bell4 in their cries, but…